Does this program address inclusion, equity, and diversity?

-Are there any physical limitations to the videos?
+Are there any physical limitations to the movement section of the videos?

 Sami's Circuit exercises follow very few rules.
 The exercises are better thought of as suggestions.
 Whatever physical limitations a child or adult may have, Sami encourages tailoring each exercise to the individual's abilities.
 The goal of Sami's Circuit is inclusion.

 Does this teach kids that they need to lose weight?

 Absolutely not.
 When Sami shares the story of his childhood with students, he specifically points out that it was NOT ok for him to be treated differently because of how he looked.
 He explains that his biggest obstacle wasn't his weight, but how he had to overcome not believing in himself.
 Sami believes that leading a happy, healthy life is an important goal for all of us, but not because of looks or a number on a scale.
 "Losing weight" is never a part of any Sami's Circuit video or assembly.